thejohnfreeman/angular2-tour-of-heroes/README.md

 $ git rebase --continue
 ```

+The build and test are guaranteed to work without warnings or errors at every
+commit!

+One last way to use this project is to browse the source.
+Upon seeing
+an interesting line, you can use
+[`git blame`](https://git-scm.com/docs/git-blame) to find the commit that
+introduced that line.
+That commit will give you the full context explaining
+why that line was added (with links to external resources) and showing what
+else came with it.

 ## A note on dependency management

 I use [Yarn](https://yarnpkg.com/en/) to manage the dependencies as I go